 The unique Parmelee-Hill site allows the propagation of Syrah and Zinfandel on southwest and eastern facing slopes and Pinot Noir, Chardonnay, and Roussanne on the exposed rock and clay flats.

-Grapes from Parmelee-Hill Vineyards are sold to such notable wineries as Armida, Orin Swift, Patz and Hall, Ram's Gate, Glen Lyon, Loring and Steele.
+Grapes from Parmelee-Hill Vineyards are sold to such notable wineries as Armida, Orin Swift, Patz and Hall, Ram's Gate, Glen Lyon, Three Sticks and Steele.
 Many of these wineries make a vineyard designate from the ranch.
 Click map for a larger image.

 Steve's experience comes from growing the world renowned Durell Vineyards grapes for over 35 years since their planting in 1979.